Drive For Five Reaches the Goal as Clark Wins Fifth Consecutive State Title

 For Red Rock A, the math is simple.
 The Dragons can get in with a win over Liberty.

-Rancho can get in with a win over Faith MS, a loss from Red Rock A, and a loss from Faith B. The Rams win all statistical tiebreakers in any tie scenarios.
+Rancho can get in with a win over Faith MS, a loss from Red Rock A, and a loss from Faith B. The Rams would need to win and score enough points against Faith MS to win statistical tiebreakers in any tie scenarios.

 Faith Lutheran B needs a win over their own A-team and a Red Rock A loss to Liberty.